dandelero/db-migration-builder/README.md

 (also known as "change scripts") are SQL files created by users to transition a database resources (e.g. table, records, view) from one state to another.
 Developers write these SQL files just like they would do for any other tool!

+Delta scripts can be categorized in one of the following:
+* upgrade scripts
+* rollback scripts
+* bidirectional scripts

+The upgrade and rollback scripts are self-explanatory, the bidirectional scripts are applied in both upgrade and rollback migration scripts and are typically used to perform actions such as logging.

+### Migration/Change scripts
+A set of related delta scripts are pieced together to create a single migration script; migration scripts are required for both upgrade and rollback operations on a database.

 ### Modules
 A [Module](https://github.com/dandelero/db-migration-builder/blob/master/db-migration-api/src/main/java/org/dandelero/dbmigrations/api/module/Module.java)
 is a logical aggregation of related resources or a functional area of an application that is independently versioned.